reneluria/vm-node-tf-openstack/README.md

 Prepare
 -------

-If not yet done, install terraform using this doc: https://developer.hashicorp.com/terraform/install
+If not yet done, install OpenTofu using this doc https://opentofu.org/docs/intro/install/ or terraform using this doc: https://developer.hashicorp.com/terraform/install

 Clone this repo